SpaceVim/SpaceVim/docs/documentation.md

 **Tips:** `SPC ;` will start operator mode, in this mode, you can use motion command to comment lines.
 For example, `SPC ; 4 j` will comment current line and the following 4 lines.

+#### Undo tree

+Undo tree visualizes undo history and makes it easier to browse and switch between different undo branches.
+The default key binding is `F7`.

 #### Multi-Encodings